3D Scope II - LC / HC coverage chart

-This article provides measurement information to determine the coverage area for a 3D Scope II counter dependant on the device mounting height.
+This article provides measurement information to determine the coverage area for a 3D Scope II counter dependent on the device mounting height.

 EXTENDED MODE - Detection Area for 3DScope II LC and 3D II (High Ceiling)

 How is it used?